Last updated on October 21st, 2023 at 10:35 pm

 Is There Statewide Preemption?

-If you are concerned about the knife laws in a specific city you’ll need to contact the city itself for guidance.
+For accurate information regarding knife laws in a specific city, it’s best to contact the city itself for guidance.

 Who Can Buy And Carry A Knife In Washington?